slavaaaaaaaaaa/include.mk/README.md

 ## Documentation

-Variables listed should be set in `./Makefile`
+Variables listed should be set in a local `./Makefile`

 ### Markdown

-TODO
+There's only one target here, `make toc`, which uses [`markdown-toc`](https://github.com/smaslennikov/markdown-toc) to generate tables of contents in `README.md`.

+- does so with proper indentation to support BitBucket,
+- only builds TOC for `README.md`,
+- inserts the TOC at the comment location: `<!-- toc -->`

 ### Bastion host